-This report describes the results of the marine mammal and associated acoustic monitoring program for vehicle launches from SNI during the June-December 2009 period.
-It includes results from three single launches at SNI on 6 June, 13 June, and 10 August 2009.
+This report describes the results of the marine mammal and associated acoustic monitoring program for vehicle launches from SNI during the June 2009-June 2010 period.
+It includes results from three launches at SNI in 2009 (6 June, 13 June, 10 August) and a single launch on 3 May 2010.
 Holst et al. (2008) provided corresponding results concerning 77 launches during the period 2001-2008.

-The following subsections briefly summarize the monitoring program during the June-December 2009 period.
+The following subsections briefly summarize the monitoring program during the June 2009-June 2010 period.
 Details are provided in subsequent chapters of this report.